mizrael/davidguida.net/src/_posts/2020-06-26-blazordragons-how-to-consume-grpc-web-from-blazor-part-2-the-server.md

             }));
 }</pre>

-In our small example we&#8217;re allowing **everybody and their dog** to call our gRPC service.
-In a real world scenario you&#8217;ll want to restrict to just a bunch of known clients.
+In our small example we're allowing **everybody and their dog** to call our gRPC service.
+In a real world scenario you'll want to restrict to just a bunch of known clients.

 The final step is, still in Startup.cs, to update the _Configure() ****_method and register the necessary middlewares: